7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Tamago no Sato is a shop run directly by a chicken farmer.
 They sell freshly laid eggs, including "Iwaki Jinyoran" eggs from chickens raised on their own farm with a focus on healthy feed, as well as sweets made with plenty of eggs

-Our top recommendation is the "Castella Kuchen."
-As the name suggests, this is a sweet that combines the best of both castella and baumkuchen.
-The
+My top recommendation is "Castella Kuchen."
+As the name suggests, it's a confection that combines the best of both castella and baumkuchen.

-In addition to being individually packaged, they also have long rectangular ones available.
+In addition to individually packaged slices, it's also available in a long rectangular shape.

 The store also offers free coffee in its rest area, making it a great place to stop by during your sightseeing